DataBiosphere/featured-notebooks/README.md

 ```

 ### ad-hoc publication
-A convenience script is provided to generate callysto scripts into .ipynb files and copy them into Google Storage
+A convenience script is provided to generate herzog scripts into .ipynb files and copy them into Google Storage
 locations.
 ```
 scrips/generate_to_gs.sh notebooks/byod/main.py gs://my-bucket/my-notebook-location